-Program Options: Specialist, Major, Minor
+Program Options: Major, Minor

 Visit our Programs page for more information on Historical Studies undergraduate programs at the University of Toronto Mississauga.

 The skills and experience you acquire while studying a Historical Studies program at UTM will be benefit in any career you might enter.
 Graduates of a Historical Studies program bring a unique set of valuable skills to many diverse career areas.
-Visit the Careers page for more information on career areas for graduates of our History program.
+Visit the Careers page for more information on career areas for graduates of our Classical Civilizations program.